andrews1022/react-typescript-project-setup/gatsby/builder-io-starter-v2.md

 - Deployment to Netlify
 - Continuous Deployment with Builder.io and Netlify

-## Outline of Steps to Take

-- builder.io setup
-  - Create account (if not done already)
-  - Create space
-  - Click link to generate some models
-- gitHub setup
-  - Create new repo
-  - downloaded starter: `npx gatsby new . https://github.com/BuilderIO/gatsby-starter-builder`
-  - removed git from the project: `rm -rf .git`
-  - commit everything to github
-- cleanup / update starter
-  - update npm scripts
-  - update packages so we can use typescript

 ## Builder.io Setup Pt.
 1

 - Go sign up on Builder.io and create an account [here](https://builder.io/signup) if you don't already have one
   - For any subsequent visits, you can go to your Builder Dashboard [here](https://builder.io/content)
 - Once logged in, select `Create a new Builder space`
   - Give it a name, then click `Create`
 - In a new tab, go to the GitHub starter page [here](https://github.com/andrews1022/builder-io-gatsby-starter)